fmaymone/timeslot-api/doc/api/v1/groups/get_slots_in_a_slotgroup_by_uuid.markdown

 Name : mode
 Description : Types of slots which were requested.

+Name : moment
+Description : Point-in-time which was used for the query.

 Name : filter
 Description : Type of filter which was applied to initial data.

+Name : earliest
+Description : If set, no Slots which have ended before this point-in-time will be included in the result.

-Name : moment
+Name : latest
-Description : Point-in-time which was used for the query.
+Description : If set, no Slots which are starting after this point-in-time will be included in the result.

 Name : before
 Description : Cursor that represents the first item in the response dataset.